-The VA's Health Care for Homeless Veterans (HCHV) program provides help for veterans that are homeless.
-This includes benefit help, case management services, and help getting housing.
-Contact the closest VA Medical Center to get services.
+The VA's Health Care for Homeless Veterans (HCHV) program provides help for veterans who are experiencing homelessness (as does the Homeless Veterans Reintegration Project-see the next section).
+This includes help accessing your benefit and finding housing.
+Contact the closest VA Medical Center to get services or learn more here: www.va.gov/homeless/hchv.asp .